The Theory of the Leisure Class: Theses

 As owners of the means of production, the leisure class benefit from, but do not work in, the industrial community, and do not materially contribute to the commonweal (the welfare of the public) but do consume the goods and services produced by the working classes.
-As such, the individual success (social and economic) of a person derives from his or her astuteness and ferocity, which are character traits nurtured by the pecuniary culture of the consumer society.
+As such, the individual success (social and economic) of a person derives from their astuteness and ferocity, which are character traits nurtured by the pecuniary culture of the consumer society.